JuliaDataScience/JuliaDataScience/contents/df_end.md

 using CategoricalArrays
 ```

-with this package, we can add levels to our data:
+with the `CategoricalArrays.jl` package, we can add levels to our data:

 ```jl
 @sco process=string post=output_block fix_age_column(wrong_types())